awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-create-a-trail-using-the-console-first-time.md

 After you create your trail, you can return to the trail to make changes:

 + Configure CloudTrail to send log files to CloudWatch Logs\.
 For more information, see [Sending Events to CloudWatch Logs](send-cloudtrail-events-to-cloudwatch-logs.md)\.

++ Create a table and use it to run a query in Amazon Athena to analyze your AWS service activity\.
+For more information, see [Creating a Table for CloudTrail Logs in the CloudTrail Console](http://docs.aws.amazon.com/athena/latest/ug/cloudtrail-logs.html#create-cloudtrail-table-ct) in the [Amazon Athena User Guide](http://docs.aws.amazon.com/athena/latest/ug/)\.

 + Add custom tags \(key\-value pairs\) to the trail\.